-If you have a child between the ages of 8–18, there’s a good chance that you’ve heard of TikTok and Instagram.
-In my case, I have heard of TikTok because my ballet students are currently begging me to join in on the fad.
+If you have a child between the ages of 8–18, there’s a good chance that you’re intimately familiar with TikTok and Instagram.
+In my case, I have heard of TikTok because my ballet students are currently begging me to join in.
 Have your kids tried to get you to jump on the bandwagon too?

 Both of these social media platforms are super popular in this age group’s world.
 Technically, many social media apps (Facebook, Snapchat, Instagram, Facebook to name a few) shouldn’t be used by kids under the age of 13; but that’s not slowing them down.
 So other than knowing the name of these platforms or being aware your kids use them, do you really know much about them?

 What’s a Fake Instagram?

 Let’s start with Instagram.
 You probably know about this one—the app where you post pictures on your profile with filters and witty captions.
 But do you know about fake Instagrams?
 A fake Instagram, or more commonly known as a “finsta” or “spam,” is simply another Instagram account kids use in addition to their usual account.
 It operates the same way and uses the same app.

 The only difference is that this particular account is hidden from the majority of their followers who only see the real Instagram account.
 Kids use the “spam” to display aspects of their life to just a handful of people, are private, hard (or impossible) to find unless you know the username and usually is an account that mom and dad are not aware of.

 So why create one?
 I asked one of my students, 17-year-old Jennifer*, about why some of her friends have a “spam.”
 “It’s usually just a place people use as a diary,” she says.
 “They tell their followers about their day, some just vent on there and it’s really just annoying.
 Or it’s where you post silly pictures of yourself that you wouldn’t post elsewhere.
 Like goofy bathroom pics or ones where you’re making fun of yourself.”